Pawsey-Internships/diversity_inclusion_workshop/content/activity-1/activity_outline.md

 pre = "<b>a. </b>"
 +++

-## Standing up, standing out
+### Standing Up, Standing Out

-Let's take 10 minutes to discuss:
+With your table, let's take 10 minutes to explore:

-1. What do we have in common?
+1. Qualities that you all have in common.
-2. How do we stand out from each other?
-3. Is standing out helpful or unhelpful?
-4. Are there any qualities that could be both helpful and unhelpful depending on the context?
+2. Qualities that stand you apart.
+3. When these qualities have been helpful and unhelpful.

 Nominate a scribe from your group to head to [Mentimeter](https://www.menti.com/al2y9teufpxn) (use the code: **8793 5437**) and add points from your discussion to each slide.